gcapes/git-course/09-remote-collaboration.md

 ```

 As a short-hand, we can do a Git *pull* which does a *fetch* then a *merge*.
-Now try the same process, starting in the papers2 folder, and write an abstract:
+Now try the same process, but ths time starting in the papers2 folder (you
+should already be in the papers2 folder), and write an abstract:

 ```{.bash}
 $ gedit journal.txt